ministryofjustice/technical-risk-measures/README.md

 - all software that MOJ operates, either directly or through a supplier who operates it specifically for us
 - devices used by MOJ staff

+Any technology which is intended for real use is in scope as soon as it exists, even if it isn't actually in real use yet, for example a service at early private beta stage.

+Short-lived technology which isn't intended to be used for real, such as a prototype or proof of concept which is thrown away, is generally not in scope.
+However, prototypes which are hosted somewhere are in scope and should be assessed, because they require some maintenance to avoid posing a security risk over time.

 ### Documents

 **Central Digital** [https://docs.google.com/spreadsheets/d/1pUwlFFbLJJe1P1EInJ_WWKq4aZlmzsEheSUSfFTRLXs/edit#gid=0](https://docs.google.com/spreadsheets/d/1pUwlFFbLJJe1P1EInJ_WWKq4aZlmzsEheSUSfFTRLXs/edit#gid=0)